At the start of my career, I was frantically obsessed about building Startups.

 My motivation to build a company was purely based on making money and making a name for myself.

-To the outside world, of course, I wanted to make an impact and portraying an image of being the savior of humanity.
+To the outside world, I wanted to make an impact and portraying an image of being the savior of humanity.

 Chasing big money is a quick way to end … nowhere.

 To make a real impact, you need to be genuinely driven to improve people’s life.
-And not to chase one funding round after another.
+And not to chase one funding round after the other.

-Yes, funding may be an important part for a company to scale, but if your business solely survives on outside money than the foundation is based on sand.
+Yes, funding may be an important part for a company to scale, but if your business solely survives on outside money then the foundation is wobbly.

-This is the biggest problem, I see with most startups: they have a ton of money, but they have no profitability.
+The biggest problem I see with most startups is: they have a ton of money, but they have no profitability.

 If your business only loses money then you don’t have a business.
 You have a problem.